-Being a transexual is political.
-Being a faggot is political.
-It is our job to upend all systems that do not make possible or celebrate joy, abundance, family, community and celebration.
-That means no incarceration.
-Medical or otherwise.
+They know that being a transexual is political.
+Some No’s: No incarceration.
 No borders.
 No presidents.
 No jobs.
 No housing insecurity.
-Yes to disagreement, yes to work, yes to community entanglements, yes to caring for strangers, yes to struggling to communicate until we understand each other.
+Some Yes’s: Yes to disagreement, yes to work, yes to caring for strangers, yes to struggling to communicate until we understand each other.
 Yes to cruising, yes to queer people holding hands in public in every part of the world, yes to risking it all.

-Currently they are sewing, training their cat, and seeking homes for their strange writings.
-If you see a florid piece of trash, hear a fragment of a bizarre statement whispered to you from someone unseen, find that your tween has drawn on and cut up all their clothes, or become overcome by the need to kiss leaves, that is a message from Lane, you’re welcome.
+Currently they are sewing, falling in love, and seeking homes for their strange writings.
+If you see a florid piece of trash, hear a fragment of a whispered to you from someone unseen, find that your tween has drawn on and cut up all their clothes, or become overcome by the need to kiss leaves, that is a message from Lane, you’re welcome.